 - Radiotherapy intervention hub meeting room

-- Medical records: now moved to the main cancer centre building
+- Medical records (which has now moved to the main cancer centre building)

 - Multi-disciplinary team meeting room